harman-pm2/oci-token-exchange-action/CONTRIBUTING.md

    - Run tests locally: `npm test`
    - Commit changes: `git commit -m "feat: add new feature"` following the [Conventional Commits](https://www.conventionalcommits.org/) format
    - Push to your feature branch: `git push origin feature/my-feature`
+   - **Note:** You do not need to run `npm run build` manually - the automated workflow will handle building and committing `dist/` files.

 2. **Integration to Develop:**
    - Create a [pull request](#pull-request-process) targeting the `develop` branch.
    - Address review comments and ensure all checks pass.
    - After approval, a repository maintainer will merge your pull request into `develop`.
+   - The `build-and-commit.yml` workflow will automatically build and commit updated `dist/` files.
    - Verify all tests pass on the `develop` branch.

 3. **Creating a Release:**
    - Create a [pull request](#pull-request-process) from `develop` to `main`.
-   - This PR represents a release candidate.
+   - This PR represents a release candidate with automatically built `dist/` files.
    - A repository maintainer will run final verification on the release candidate.
    - Once approved, a repository maintainer will merge the pull request to `main`.
    - **Important:** Use either **"Create a merge commit"** or **"Rebase and merge"**.
 Do **NOT** use "Squash and merge", as this will prevent `semantic-release` from correctly determining the version and generating release notes.
-   - Merging to `main` will automatically trigger the `release.yml` workflow.
+   - Merging to `main` will automatically trigger:
+     1. The `build-and-commit.yml` workflow (ensures `dist/` is current)
+     2. The `release.yml` workflow (handles versioning and publishing)
    - `semantic-release` will then:
      - Analyze the commits on `main` since the last release tag.
      - Determine the appropriate next version number based on conventional commits.